 As outlined throughout this Report there is a high degree of variation between the proposal by Industry and that considered adequate through overseas experience.
-The change in mill set-up including additional flour storage areas outlined in the Elliott
+The change in mill set-up including additional flour storage areas outlined in the Eliott Report would only be required if every consignment leaving the mill is required to meet the proposed fortification range.
+This does not appear to be required, as outlined in this Report.